If you live in Ohio, you may have noticed the occasional ant creeping around your house or garden.

 The species name lucidus, which translates to “bright,” refers to this ant’s mesonotum and gaster, the glossiest in the group, and its somewhat lustrous head.

-The acorn ant is one of the most common types of ants in Ohio.
-This ant gets its name from its small size (only 1/8 of an inch long) and its preference for acorns as a food source.
+The acorn ant is one of the most common ant types in Ohio.
+It gets its name from its small size (only 1/8 of an inch long) and its preference for acorns as a food source.

-Acorn ants are usually black or brown in color and have shiny exoskeletons.
-They can be found in wooded areas or near the bases of trees, where they search for acorns and other food sources.
+Acorn ants are usually black or brown and have shiny exoskeletons.
+They can be found in wooded areas or near tree bases, where they search for acorns and other food sources.

-Acorn ants can be a nuisance in the home, as they are attracted to sweet foods and can contaminate pantries or kitchen counters.
+Acorn ants can be a nuisance in the home.
+They are attracted to sweet foods and can contaminate pantries or kitchen counters.

-To get rid of an acorn ant infestation, it’s important to identify the source of the infestation and remove any food sources that may be attracting them.
+To get rid of an acorn ant infestation, it’s important to identify the source and remove any food sources that may be attracting them.

-Stigmatomma pallipes, or vampire ant, is one of Ohio’s most unique types of ants.
-This ant is named for its blood-sucking behavior, which is rare among ants.
+Stigmatomma pallipes, or the vampire ant, is one of Ohio’s most unique types.
+It is named for its rare blood-sucking behavior.

 While other ants feed on plant nectar, Stigmatomma pallipes feed on the blood of other insects.

-Vampire ants are usually black or dark brown in color and have a glossy exoskeleton.
-They are usually found in wooded areas or near the bases of trees, where they hunt for other insects.
+Vampire ants are usually black or dark brown and have a glossy exoskeleton.
+They are typically found in wooded areas or near the bases of trees, where they hunt for other insects.

 Another common type of ant in Ohio is the odorous house ant.
 This ant gets its name from the coconut-like odor it emits when crushed.

-Odorous house ants are usually black or brown in color and are about 1/8 of an inch long.
-They are most commonly found in homes, where they feed on sugary foods and other household items.
+Odorous house ants are usually black or brown and about 1/8 inch long.
+They are most commonly found in homes and feed on sugary foods and other household items.

-To get rid of an odorous house ant infestation, it’s important to identify the source of the infestation and remove any food sources that may be attracting them.
+To get rid of an odorous house ant infestation, it’s important to identify the source and remove any food sources that may attract them.

 Additionally, it’s important to use a combination of baits and insecticides to eliminate the infestation.